Syria's Assad may cling on, Britain will not arm rebels: sources

 It was Prime Minister David Cameron who led the charge earlier this year for the European Union to drop an arms embargo on Syria, which London and Paris had argued was one-sidedly penalizing the anti-Assad opposition.

-The involvement of Iran and Hezbollah had shifted the balance of power on the battlefield in Assad’s favor, the sources said, giving him less incentive to negotiate, and the West had no strategy to end the conflict soon.
+The involvement of Iran and Hezbollah in the conflict had shifted the balance of power on the battlefield in Assad’s favor, the sources said, giving him less incentive to negotiate and the West had no strategy to end the conflict any time soon.

 “The Western assessment has changed,” said one source.
 “We thought Assad could only hold on for a few months.
 We now think he can last a few years.”